nim-works/nimskull/doc/testament.rst

-It offers process isolation for tests, it can generate statistics about test cases, supports multiple targets (C, C++, ObjectiveC, JavaScript, etc), simulated `Dry-Runs <https://en.wikipedia.org/wiki/Dry_run_(testing)>`_, has logging, can generate HTML reports, skip tests from a file, and more, so can be useful to run tests, even the most complex ones.
+It offers process isolation for tests, it can generate statistics about test cases, supports multiple targets (C, C++, ObjectiveC, JavaScript, etc), simulated `Dry-Runs <https://en.wikipedia.org/wiki/Dry_run_(testing)>`_, has logging, can generate HTML reports, skip tests from a file, and more.

 Test files location
 ===================

-By default Testament looks for test files on ``"./tests/*.nim"``.
+By default Testament looks for test files on ``"./tests/**/*.nim"``.
-You can overwrite this pattern glob using `pattern <glob>`:option:.
 The default working directory path can be changed using `--directory:"folder/subfolder/"`:option:.